vsrinivas/fuchsia/docs/objects/bus_transaction_initiator.md

 these addresses are issued with a different transaction ID, the transaction may fail and the issuing device may need a reset in order to continue functioning.

+A BTI manages a list of quarantined PMTs.
+If a PMT was created from a BTI using **bti_pin**(), and the PMT's handle is released without **pmt_unpin**() being called, the PMT will be quarantined.
+Quarantined PMTs will prevent their underlying physical memory from being released to the system for reuse, in order to prevent DMA to memory that has since been reallocated.
+The quarantine may be cleared by invoking **bti_release_quarantine**().

 TODO(teisenbe): Add details about failed transaction notification.

 ## SEE ALSO